aerospike-examples/aerospike-csharp-aggregation-x86/README.md

 # Overview
-Simple app written in C# VS 2013 that targets x86 (32-bit) platform to specifically showcase that both `AerospikeClient.dll` built for x86 (32-bit) target and external application referencing the `.dll` can sucessfully run aggregations on top of the Aerospike DB.
+Simple app written in C# VS 2013 to specifically showcase that both `AerospikeClient.dll` built for x86 (32-bit) target and external application referencing the `.dll` can sucessfully run aggregations on top of the Aerospike DB.

 This is how Aerospike C# Client was built for x86 (32-bit) platform: